 What is Taekwondo?

-Taekwondo is most often associated with its spectacular kicking techniques, and most commonly known to the general public by the its Olympic sparring discipline, although this discipline is only one aspect of the sport and martial art.
+Taekwondo is associated with its spectacular kicking techniques, and most commonly known to the general public by the its Olympic sparring discipline, although this discipline is only one aspect of the sport and martial art.
 Taekwondo syllabuses include a wide variety of striking techniques, self defence training, series of prearranged patterns or forms, locks and throws, power breaking of wooden boards and other demonstration elements, and both semi and full contact disciplines of sparring competition.
 Some clubs exclusively teach a single element of Taekwondo, while others include various combinations of these elements as part of their training syllabuses.

-Taekwondo practitioners typically follow a training syllabus taught by an instructor and overseen by the senior examining instructors of their club or association.
-Students attend tests known as gradings every three to six months to evaluate their patterns, sparring and breaking techniques, and successful candidates are promoted in grade.
-Your grade is denoted by a sequence of coloured belt for junior (Kup) grades followed by black belt (Dan) grades.
-There is a strong emphasis on discipline and good etiquette amongst practitioners of the art.
+Taekwondo students typically attend tests known as gradings every three to six months to evaluate their patterns, sparring and breaking techniques, and successful candidates are promoted in grade.
+A practitioner’s grade is denoted by a sequence of differently coloured belts for novice (Kup) grades followed by black belt (Dan) grades.

 What are the different disciplines of Taekwondo?

 Taekwondo has become a hugely popular martial art worldwide and a number of disciplines are showcased in international competition.
-The variety of syllabuses taught are the result of complex history of influences, intrigues, hybrids, splits and unifications in the development of the martial art and sport.
+The variety of syllabuses taught are the result of complex history of influences, splits, hybrids and intrigues in the development of the martial art and sport.

-While a variety of related disciplines exist, four are by far the most common in competition: semi contact rules sparring, Chang-Hon patterns, full contact rules sparring (as in the Olympic Games), and Kukkiwon patterns.
-These are most frequently taught together in pairs of sparring rules and patterns forms, and are often colloquially known as an ‘ITF’ or ‘WTF’ syllabus after the international federations.
+While a variety of related disciplines exist, four are by far the most common in competition: semi contact rules sparring, Chang-Hon patterns, full contact rules sparring (as contested in the Olympic Games), and Kukkiwon patterns.
+These are most frequently taught together in pairs of sparring rules and patterns forms, and are often colloquially known as ‘ITF’ or ‘WT’ syllabuses after the international federations.

 As in many sports and martial arts the relationships between the various international federations is complex.
-The World Taekwondo Federation which delivers the WTF full contact rules Olympic Games and other international events is a separate organisation from the Kukkiwon, a taekwondo governing organisation established by the South Korean government in 1972 which trains Kukkiwon syllabus examiners.
-Following a schism in the largest International Taekwondo Federation following the death of its founder General Choi Hong Hi there are currently three substantial ITF organisations, each overseeing their own international events and each training examiners in very similar semi-contact sparring and Chang-Hon patterns based syllabuses.
-A variety of less common disciplines are also practiced, and groups partially or entirely independent from the larger national and international federations also organise competition in one or more of the more popular disciplines.
+World Taekwondo (formerly the World Taekwondo Federation) which delivers the WT full contact rules Olympic Games and other international events is a separate organisation from the Kukkiwon, a Taekwondo governing organisation established by the South Korean government in 1972 which trains Kukkiwon syllabus examiners.
+Following a schism in the largest International Taekwondo Federation following the death of founder General Choi Hong Hi, there are currently three substantial ITF organisations, each overseeing their own international events and each training examiners in largely similar semi-contact sparring and Chang-Hon patterns based syllabuses.
+A variety of less common disciplines are also practiced, and groups partially or entirely independent from the larger national and international federations also organise competition in one or more of these most popular disciplines.

 How is Taekwondo Organised Internationally?